 – Joe Marchese, January 13, 2015

 JOE MARCHESE (Editor) joined The Second Disc shortly after its launch in early 2010, and has since penned daily news and reviews about classic music of all genres.
-He has contributed liner notes to reissues from a diverse array of artists, among them B.J.
-Thomas, The 5th Dimension, Burt Bacharach, Perry Como, Peggy Lipton, Vikki Carr and Andy Williams, and has compiled releases for talents including Robert Goulet and Keith Allison of Paul Revere and the Raiders.
-In 2009, Joe began contributing theatre and music reviews to the print publication The Sondheim Review, and his work still appears with frequency in the magazine.
-In 2012, he joined the staff of The Digital Bits as a regular contributor writing about film and television on DVD and Blu-ray.
+He has contributed liner notes to reissues from a diverse array of artists, among them Paul Williams, Lesley Gore, Dusty Springfield, B.J.
+Thomas, The 5th Dimension, Burt Bacharach, The Mamas ad the Papas, Carpenters, Perry Como, Peggy Lipton, Doris Day, and Andy Williams, and has compiled releases for talents including Robert Goulet and Keith Allison of Paul Revere and the Raiders.

 Michael Duquette (Founder) was fascinated with catalog music ever since he discovered there was more than one version of John Williams’ soundtrack to E.T.
 The Extra-Terrestrial.
 A 2009 graduate of Seton Hall University with a B.A. in journalism, Mike paired his intended profession with his passion through The Second Disc, one of the first sites to focus on all reissue labels great and small, from vintage soul to stirring film scores.
 His passion for reissues turned into a profession in 2014 with co-producing credits on two best-selling vinyl singles for Sony’s Legacy Recordings: a 30th anniversary “ecto-green” pressing of Ray Parker Jr.’s “Ghostbusters” and a celebratory pressing of Wham!’s “Last Christmas” on red and green vinyl.
 Born and raised in New Jersey, Mike lives in Astoria, Queens with an ever-expanding collection of box sets and vinyl.